-The physical properties of macroscopic systems are determined by the complex interplay of frustrating microscopic interactions and competing symmetries, leading to a variety of critical phenomena.
-The traditional approach to phase transitions consists of identifying singular behaviors in local order parameters and two-point correlation functions when a microscopic parameter is continuously varied across the critical point [1].
+The physical properties of a macroscopic systems are determined by the complex interplay of frustrating microscopic interactions and competing symmetries, leading to a variety of critical phenomena.
+The traditional approach to phase transitions consists in identifying singular behaviors in local order parameters and two-point correlation functions, when a microscopic parameter is continuously varied across the critical point [1].
 Such an approach is, however, inoperant for certain quantum phase transitions, including infinite-order and topological transitions, which are signalled only in global quantities [2].
-The latter include nonlocal winding numbers and are readily accessible to advanced numerical many-body approaches, such as quantum Monte Carlo or density-matrix renormalization group methods, see for instance Refs.
-[3, 4] and references therein.
-It has been recently understood that entanglement properties constitute a fruitful alternative to the characterization of quantum phases and quantum phase transitions [5, 6].
-For instance, the von Neumann entropy has been shown to display characteristic logarithmic divergence at critical points [2, 7-11].
-Moreover, other entanglement witnesses, such as the geometric entanglement [12-16] have been shown to be instrumental for the detection of elusive quantum phase transitions [17-19].
+It has been recently understood that entanglement properties constitute a fruitful alternative to the characterization of quantum phases and quantum phase transitions [3, 4].
+For instance, the von Neumann entropy has been shown to display characteristic logarithmic divergence at critical points [2, 5-9].
+Moreover, other entanglement witnesses, such as geometric entanglement [10-14] have been shown to be instrumental for the detection of elusive quantum phase transitions [15-17].

-The complete set of Schmidt weights associated to the ground-state wave function in a bipartition, known as the entanglement spectrum, contains a wealth of information beyond traditional entanglement witnesses [20-22] and proves instrumental for detecting quantum phase transitions [23-27] and topological order [20, 21, 28, 29].
-In spin models for instance, quantum phase transitions have been signaled by a singular behavior of the Schmidt gap [26, 30] and by degeneracy lifts of higher entanglement spectral lines [31].
-Entanglement properties of prototypical (short-range) spin models have been extensively studied in connection with many-body physics [2, 32-36].
+The complete set of Schmidt weights associated to the ground-state wave function in a bipartition, known as the entanglement spectrum, contains a wealth of information beyond traditional entanglement witnesses [18-20] and proves instrumental for detecting quantum phase transitions [21-25] and topological order [18, 19, 26, 27].
+In spin models for instance, quantum phase transitions are signaled by a singular behavior of the Schmidt gap [24, 28] and by degeneracy lifts of higher entanglement spectral lines [29].
+Entanglement properties of prototypical (short-range) spin models have been extensively studied in connection with many-body physics [2, 30].

-In this paper, we study the entanglement spectrum of the long-range, spin-1/2 XXZ chain and show that it contains sufficient information to determine the phase diagram as a function of the anisotropy parameter and the interaction range.
-The antiferromagnetic-to-XY and XY-to-ferromagnetic phase transitions are, respectively, characterized by degeneracy lifts and the divergence of the Schmidt gap, similarly to the shortrange XXZ model.
-Analysis of the entanglement spectrum is also instrumental in identifying a remarkable self-similar property of the XY phase.
-Its breakdown signals the onset of genuine long-range effects and the spontaneous breaking of a continuous symmetry, consistent with renormalization group theory.
+In this work, we study the entanglement spectrum of the long-range, spin-1/2 XXZ chain and show that it contains sufficient information to determine the phase diagram as a function of the anisotropy parameter and the interaction range.
+The antiferromagnetic-to-XY and XY-to-ferromagnetic phase transitions are, respectively, characterized by degeneracy lifts and the divergence of the Schmidt gap, similarly as in the shortrange XXZ model.
+We show that within the critical XY phase, the entanglement spectrum is characterized by a remarkable self-similar property.
+The breakdown of self-similarity signals the onset of genuine long-range effects and the spontaneous breaking of a continuous symmetry, consistently with renormalization group theory.
 Our results are confirmed by numerical calculations using tensor-network techniques.
-Moreover, we show that the self-similarity observed in the entanglement spectrum extends to other quantities, including the geometrical entanglement and the Luttinger parameter in the critical phase.
+Moreover, we show that self-similarity extends to other quantities, including the geometrical entanglement and the Luttinger parameter in the critical phase.